 • Founded in 1891 by the Evangelical Covenant Church, NPU is located on Chicago’s north side and enrolls 3,200 students from around the country and the world.
 At North Park, excellence implies not only a deep tradition in the liberal arts and the Christian faith, but also a spirit of innovation, reaching out to serve and to learn from the dynamic community around us.

-• https://rootsmc.org/First Covenant is a parent church to this church plant in the Hamline-Midway area of Saint Paul.
+• First Covenant is a parent church to this church plant in the Hamline-Midway area of Saint Paul.
 When Roots talks about “church,” they’re not talking about a building.
 They are talking about a people, a community that is seeking God, learning how to trust Christ, and experiencing new life in Jesus.
 Roots has been meeting since 2014.
-Current First Covenant and Root's youth ministries gather together for a combined youth group experience called "Youth Dinner Church" every other Wednesday.